fvaleri/strimzi-debugging/sessions/006/README.md

 ### Example: offline Kafka volume recovery using snapshot support

 **Don't use Minikube for this example, as it doesn't have full volume support.**
+This procedure works offline because replacing the volume with an online cluster would mean creating a new empty volume and synchronize from scratch, which could take a lot of time.

 First, [deploy the Strimzi Cluster Operator](/sessions/001).
-For the sake of this example, we deploy the Kafka cluster reducing the disk size.
+For the sake of this example, we deploy the Kafka cluster reducing the volume size.

 ```sh
 $ cat sessions/001/resources/000-my-cluster.yaml \